Huffon/sentence-compressor/README.md

 Bartholomew JoJo Simpson is a fictional character in the American animated television series The Simpsons and part of the Simpson family.
 >> Bartholomew JoJo Simpson is a fictional character in the animated television series The Simpsons.

+While the rest of the characters were named after Groening's family members, Bart's name is an anagram of the word brat.
+>> Bart's name is an anagram of the word brat.

 Bart's most prominent and popular character traits are his mischievousness, rebelliousness and disrespect for authority.
 >> Bart 's character traits are his mischievousness, rebelliousness and disrespect.